-“It’s difficult to fully capitalise on the benefits of Agile and DevOps without Continuous Test automation, which enables organisations to leverage data and intelligence to accelerate the creation of high quality software at the pace of digital business,” said Ashok Reddy, Senior Vice President and General Manager, Enterprise Software Division at Broadcom.
+“It’s difficult to fully capitalize on the benefits of Agile and DevOps without Continuous Test automation, which enables organizations to leverage data and intelligence to accelerate the creation of high quality software at the pace of digital business,” said Ashok Reddy, Senior Vice President and General Manager, Enterprise Software Division at Broadcom.
 “As the chasm between IT and business leaders continues to close, new DevOps practices and techniques, such as automating continuous testing processes, will begin to emerge as necessary tools to drive digital transformation in a hyper-competitive marketplace.”

 The report can be downloaded here.